+Psychology Act, 1991 Psychology

+and substituting the following:

-Psychology and Applied Benaviour Analysis Act, 2021 Psychology and applied benaviour analysis Psychology and Applied Behaviour Analysis Act, 2021 Psychology and applied behaviour analysis --- --- ---
+Psychology and Applied Behaviour Analysis Act, 2021 Psychology and applied behaviour analysis

 - 16 (1) Subject to subsection (2), the Act set out in this Schedule comes into force on a day to be named by proclamation of the Lieutenant Governor. - (2) Subsection 12 (4) comes into force on the day the Advancing Oversight and Planning in Ontario's Health System Act, 2021 receives Royal Assent.